minucas/bigcont/README.md

 ## Testbed environment

-Rapid testing of artifacts of this project with new **oc cluster up** from v1.3.0-alpha.3:
+Rapid artifact testing of this project with the new **oc cluster up** command from v1.3.0-alpha.3 OpenShift Origin version:

 1. Install Docker with your platform's package manager:

 ``````
+(Fedora 24)
-Fedora 24: sudo dnf install docker
+$ sudo dnf install docker
 ``````

 2. Configure the Docker daemon with an insecure registry parameter of